 - Schedule a follow-up appointment to see if the abnormality is still present or if anything has changed over time.

 - Have a biopsy procedure to remove a small piece of tissue for testing to determine whether cancerous cells are present.

-It’s important to have annual oral exams because catching it early means more treatment options and a higher rate of survival.
+It’s essential to have annual oral exams because catching them early means more treatment options and a higher rate of survival.
 So the next time you have a routine check-up, mention an oral cancer screening.
-When it comes to your well-being, it’s better to be safe than suffer the consequences.
+Regarding your well-being, it’s better to be safe than suffer the consequences.